simatt99/portMASTER/Readme.md

 directory, and within minutes will be presented with Not only a terminal output of the updated ports and Vlans, but also get a text file with the table for each switch, and also a separate text file in the commands folder of output that contains the commands that you can cut and paste onto a HPE switch during configuration.
+The inspiration for this design was the fact that the previous excel tool that was used for this process didn't have a simple way to be modified to allow for ports to be kept on the proper side of the device, as cable management started to be an issue.

 ### Usage: